juliangaal/facial_recog/README.md

 ## StyleGAN1 Demo

 Demo for [StyleGAN](https://github.com/NVlabs/stylegan).
 GPU support only.
 No Mac Support.
+[Direct Link](https://colab.research.google.com/drive/1_4HmOn15qlBsHgd4OaScaOOc1DGvCooP?usp=sharing)

 ***Strong* Recommendation: Use [Google Colab](https://colab.research.google.com)** and simply upload the notebook to get started.
 Google Colab is
 * the only environment we could test to the full extent (StyleGAN1 and StyleGAN2)